-Web Browser Automation Using Google Chrome
+Web Browser Automation: How to Automate Google Chrome

 Web browser automation lets you set up a task to automatically scrape data from any website—making it easy to get the latest pricing information.
 And you can set up an automation task to monitor pages of your website to alert you if anything goes down or information isn’t rendering correctly.

-How to set up Chrome browser automation
+How to Automate Chrome

 1. Download and install a free trial of Automate.

 2. Select the Web Browser Action to Open the browser page.
 Select Chrome from the list of supported browsers.

 3. Enter the URL of the page that you want to open.

 4. Select the Set Value action using the 'Click' button to select the field where you want to enter text.
 Automate will outline in blue all the input fields.
 Click on the field where you want to enter text.

 5. Enter the text in the Change to field in the Web Browser action.